Exam 3 Study Guide

 Bigtable

-Goal: Build a massively scalable, eventually consistent table of data that is indexed by a row key, contains a potentially arbitrary and huge number of columns, and can be distributed among tens of thousands of computers.
+Goal: Build a massively scalable table of data that is indexed by a row key, contains a potentially arbitrary and huge number of columns, and can be distributed among tens of thousands of computers.

 Bigtable is a distributed storage system developed at Google that is structured as a large table: one that may be petabytes in size and distributed among tens of thousands of machines.
 It is designed and used for storing items such as billions of web pages indexed by URL, with many versions per page; hundreds of terabytes of satellite image data; or statistics and preferences of hundreds of millions of users.
 It is also designed to be able to handle thousands of queries a second.